max0x7ba/atomic_queue/README.md

 # atomic_queue
-Multiple producer multiple consumer C++14 *lock-free* queues based on C++11 memory model and `std::atomic<>`.
+Multiple producer multiple consumer C++14 *lock-free* queues based on `std::atomic<>`.
 The queues employ busy loops, so they are not *wait-free*.

-The main idea these queues utilize is simplicity: fixed size buffer, busy wait.
+The main idea these queues utilize is _simplicity_: fixed size buffer, busy wait.

 These qualities are also limitations: the maximum queue size must be set at compile time, there are no blocking push/pop functionality.
 Nevertheless, ultra-low-latency applications need just that and nothing more.
 The simplicity pays off (scroll down for benchmarks).